AlexaH88/pianotes/README.md

   - The navigation bar follows the same style as the footer, and appears in the same format on all three pages - this allows for consistency throughout the site.

-  - A hover effect of the text turning purple is included, allowing the user to understand that the link is clickable.
+  - A hover effect of the text turning purple, and the cursor becoming a pointer is included, allowing the user to understand that the link is clickable.
 Once the link has been clicked, the text remains pruple to indicate to the user which page they find themselves on.

   - The navigation bar was created with HTML, CSS and JavaScript and is fully responsive across devices.
     ![Responsive Nav Bar](assets/images/nav-bar-responsive.png)